 Does taking chlorpheniramine in pregnancy increase the chance of other pregnancy-related problems?

-Studies have not been done to see if chlorpheniramine increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces (2500 grams) at birth).
+Chlorpheniramine is not expected to increase the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).

 Does taking chlorpheniramine in pregnancy affect future behavior or learning for the child?